 Expert’s Flawed Testimony Leads to Revival of Malpractice Case

-(CN) – The Virginia Court of Appeals revived a medical malpractice suit stemming from the death of a child during a tonsillectomy after concluding expert testimony at the original trial had no basis in fact.
+(CN) – The Virginia Court of Appeals revived a medical-malpractice suit stemming from the death of a child during a tonsillectomy, concluding that expert testimony at the original trial had no basis in fact.

-As recounted in the April 13 ruling, five-year-old Adam Toraish suffered from severe obstructive sleep apnea and was taken to Dr. James Lee, a board certified otolaryngologist, for treatment.
+As recounted in the April 13 ruling, 5-year-old Adam Toraish suffered from severe obstructive sleep apnea and was taken to Dr. James Lee, a board-certified otolaryngologist, for treatment.

 Lee had Toraish participated in a sleep study, then recommended the child undergo tonsillectomy and adenoidectomy surgery.